There’s a work revolution underway. The gig work economy is reshaping work and hiring practices. How's your company adapting?

-Gig economy workers are known by many names: temporary or part-time hires, independent contractors, project-based workers, freelancers, and more.
-Regardless, of what you call them, the rise of the gig worker is shaking up traditional work models, workplace culture, and hiring practices, and is something Certn can help you manage more strategically.
+Gig workers are known by many names: temporary or part-time hires, independent contractors, project-based workers, freelancers, and more.
+Regardless, of what you call them, the rise of gig workers is shaking up traditional work models, workplace culture, and hiring practices.
+Fortunately, this something Certn background checks can help you manage more strategically.

 Self Employed Statistics

 Back in 2018, the number of gig workers was estimated to be 150 million across North America and Western Europe.
 Numbers were projected to be even higher coming out of the COVID-19 pandemic in 2020 and 2021, which we know further reshaped the nature of how people work.

 To give you an idea of the potential future talent pool, Edelman Intelligence's Freelancing in America conservatively estimates that 90 million Americans will be freelancing by 2028 if the annual growth rate is close to constant (even though it's actually increasing).